Cossie01/Fundamentals-of-Data-Analysis-Assessment/README.md

 # Introduction

-This README describes the overview of the overall basics of the Matplotlib package with sample code.
+This README is broken down into two parts corresponding to the two assignments of the assessment.
+The first part is an overview of the overall basics of the Matplotlib package with sample code.
 From there, I use my newly found knowledge to display five different types of plots that can be executed by this package.
 For this I use the widely used Titanic Data set.
 This leads us onto the Cao data part of the assignment.

 Alongside the README, I examine and show my workings in two separate jupyter notebooks.
 The first is called pyplot.ipynb and this examines the Matplotlib package while the second notebook called Cao.ipynb considers the second part of the assignment.